Nihilus118/JRIquest/readme.md

 ### Installing

-* Download the jriquests.php file
+* Download the jriquest.php file
 * require/include it inside your project
 * You are done :smiley: No package manager needed!